Maesimt/articles/readme.md

 buyDrink: (Person, BarTender) => Drink
 ```
 Just by reading the type signature, you can't tell that the function might fail.
-A new developer have to go read the implementation in order to understand fully what's going on here.
+You have to go read the implementation in order to understand fully what's going on.
-Another problem of this approach is that a function's caller is not forced to handle the failure.
+Another problem of this approach is that all callers are not forced to handle the possible failure.
-For example, the following code is valid.
+For example, you wrote the following code.

 ```typescript
 const helpAFellowWithoutAGlass = (person: Person, barTender: BarTender) => {